 But when chairs, certain types of equipment and hard plastic or metal casters are used, they can damage the floor.
 Make sure everyone is aware of your policy for using the floor and take steps to keep the floor protected during events.

 There are many types of gym floor covers and mats that can make protecting and cleaning hard wood gym floors much easier.

 5. Gym Floors Do Not Like Dust Mop Treatment.

-By following these rules and refinishing the floor as needed with quality finish every 1-3 years, your gym floor will stay clean and maintain its appearance for years to come.
+By following these rules for cleaning hardwood gym floors and refinishing the floor as needed with quality finish every 1-3 years, you will get the results you are wanting and the floor will maintain its appearance for years to come.